mullvad/mullvadvpn-app/docs/security.md

 This management interface can be reached by any process running on the device.
 Locally running malicious programs are outside of the app's threat model.

+The service transitions to the [disconnected] state before exiting (i.e., normally when the OS is being shut down).
+In general, the last firewall policy is maintained when the service exits, and lost upon a reboot (except on Windows, see below).
+In other words, if the "Always require VPN" option is enabled, the blocking policy will be left intact when the daemon service stops.
+Otherwise, the system firewall will be reset to its original state.

+### Windows

+On Windows, persistent firewall filters may be added when the service exits, in case the service decides to continue to enforce a blocking policy.
+These filters block any traffic occurring before the service has started back up again during boot, including before the BFE service has started.

+As with "Always require VPN", enabling "Auto-connect" in the service will cause it to enforce the blocking policy before being stopped.

 ## Desktop Electron GUI

 The graphical frontend for the app on desktop is an Electron app.
 This app only ever loads